 There has been a lot of talk about which one is better, the TFSA vs RRSP in both the PF blogosphere and the media.
-Both are great tools for saving for us Canadians.
-Given that it’s a fresh year (and almost time the RRSP contribution deadline for 2011- March 1, in case you forgot), more people are thinking about the TFSA and the RRSP.
+Both are great savings and investing tools for us Canadians, but there are important differences between and choosing correctly between the Tax-Free Savings Account (TFSA) and Registered Retirement Savings Plan (RRSP) can save you thousands of dollars in the long-term.

 In my opinion, the RRSP and the TFSA are like siblings.
-Very different siblings.
-Almost mirror opposites and the inverse of each other.
-They both compete for your money and attention.
-They are both good, but as we all know, one can be better for you than the other, just like parents really do have a preference of one sibling over the other, but they just don’t say it aloud (uh oh, is my middle child syndrome coming out in my post?!
-Sorry about that).
+Not twins mind you – but siblings with different personalities.
+In some ways they are almost mirror opposites and the inverse of each other.
+Both options share the trait that they allow you to shelter your investments from taxation – allowing your money to grow tax free using a wide variety of investment options.
+Each have their time and place, and are fantastic tools in their own way, but as we all know, one probably deserves more of your attention than the other (just like parents who really do have a preference of one sibling over the other, but they don’t say it aloud) *uh oh, is my middle child syndrome coming out in my post?!
+Sorry about that*.

 So let’s talk about the RRSP first (the older sibling):